beerose/blog/content/talks/talk6-ts-in-css-v2.md

 **What I will show to the people?**

 - Pros of using CSS-in-JS
-- How are some modern solutions built and why that way?
+- How are some modern solutions built and why are they built that way?
 - How to leverage TypeScript?
 - Different CSS-in-JS solutions comparison

 **What is the one thing I want people to learn?**

-You can use TypeScript to implement hard stuff and enhance you developer experience.
+You can use TypeScript to implement hard stuff and enhance your developer experience.

 **Why?**